tousif13/Port_Swigger_Labs/SQL_Injection(PSLabs).md

 Thus, Lab is solved.

-## Lab: Visible error-based SQL injection
+## Lab 13: Visible error-based SQL injection

 This lab contains a SQL injection vulnerability.
 The application uses a tracking cookie for analytics, and performs a SQL query containing the value of the submitted cookie.
 The results of the SQL query are not returned.